phisko/kengine/components/data/DebugGraphicsComponent.md

 The position and scale of the element that will be drawn is relative to the `Entity`'s [TransformComponent](TransformComponent.md).

 Debug information can be:
-* text
 * line
 * sphere
 * box

-The maximum length of the debug text and font (stored as [putils::strings](https://github.com/phisko/putils/blob/master/string.hpp)) defaults to 64, and can be adjusted by defining the `KENGINE_DEBUG_GRAPHICS_TEXT_MAX_LENGTH` macro.

 ## Specs